iceablemedia/wortex-lite/readme.txt

 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.1.1 =
+September 1st, 2014
+* Fixed W3C validator error caused by the "X-UA-Compatible" meta tag.
+The theme now fully validates as HTML5.
+* Replaced (has_post_thumbnail()) with ('' != get_the_post_thumbnail()) (as per codex recommendation - fixes an occasional issue)
+* Fixed an odd glitch with footer widgets columns
+* Fixed CSS glitch in Firefox with large logo and featured images

 = 1.1.0 =
 June 30rd, 2014